Salty-Shio/learning-go/LearnGoFast/notes.md

 }
 ```

-There are even more options within the sync package to really specify how your program allows reading and writing to data.
+There are even more options within the sync package to really specify how our program allows reading and writing to data.
 For instance there is the `RWMutex` which also provides the ability to lock and unlock reading separately from writing.

 ```go
 var m = sync.RWMutex{}